 Whether you want to blog or simply have a website to showcase your books, every author needs a website.
 One of the fastest, easiest, and most affordable ways is to use WordPress.
 Yes, there are other free options available, but for the most customization and professional looking site, a self-hosted WordPress site is the way to go.

 3) More customization options .

-4) Tons of tools and resources to help with SEO, marketing and other strategies to sell books.
+4) Tons of tools and resources to help with SEO, marketing and other strategies to built blog traffic and income.

-Setting up a WordPress blog for your author site might sound overwhelming.
-But it’s really not that hard.
-This report will walk you through the process, step-by-step.
+Setting up a WordPress blog might sound overwhelming, but it’s really not that hard.
+This article will walk you through the process, step-by-step.

 Overview of the Five-Step WordPress Set-Up: